-The completion of thirty course credits is required of all students pursuing a Master's Degree in Religion.
+The completion of a minimum of thirty course credits is required of all students pursuing a Master's Degree in Religion.

 M.A.
 Students are required to take ten courses that comprise these thirty credits: